cph-cachet/flutter-plugins/packages/empatica_e4link/README.md

 Also make sure to obtain permissions in your app to use location and bluetooth.
 See the example app on how to e.g. use the [`permission_handler`](https://pub.dev/packages/permission_handler) for this.
 Note that the plugin **does not** handle permissions - this has to be done on an app level.

-Set the Android compile and minimum SDK versions to `compileSdkVersion 31`, and `minSdkVersion 28` respectively, inside the `android/app/build.gradle` file.
+Set the Android compile and minimum SDK versions to `compileSdkVersion 33`, and `minSdkVersion 28` respectively, inside the `android/app/build.gradle` file.

 ## iOS

-Coming soon.
+Due to compatibility issues with Empatica's SDK, the iOS implementation is not able to function with new CocoaPods and iPhone architectures.

 ## Usage

-The Empatica E4 Flutter plugin has been designed to resemble the Android Empatica API almost __1:1__.
+The Empatica E4 Flutter plugin has been designed to resemble the Android Empatica API almost **1:1**.
 Hence, you should be able to recognize the names of the different classes and class variables.
 For example, the methods on the `EmpaticaDeviceManager` class is mapped 1:1.
 See the [Empatica Android documentation](https://developer.empatica.com/empatica-android-sdk-javadoc.zip) on how it all works.